 Does Ground Turkey Taste Like Hamburgers?

 A big variable in any ground meat is the percent lean.
 That means how much lean meat is in the mixture relative to the ratio of fat.
 I think the amount of fat in ground meat affects the taste and feel in your mouth more than the species of animal.
-Especially when there are spices added.
+Remember fat equals flavor, so a little fat is desirable.

 How Do I Cook Ground Turkey in the Skillet?